wfunk-lumeris/Covid/README.md

 |          High (75% reduction in hospitalizations) | $1,110 | $443 |

+Taken together, these analyses support our view that our model will improve the ability of providers to support proactive management to keep people as healthy as possible and at home.

 **If you have questions or suggestions please send an email to: [Covid Predictive Analytics](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics).**

-**If you’d like updates when we make improvements to this model, or have new models, just click the following link for [UPDATES](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics%20UPDATES).**
+**Do you want model updates?
+If you want updates for when we make improvements to this model, or have new models available, just like the following link:  [UPDATES](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics%20UPDATES).**